 Before You Buy an Annuity, You Need to Know This!

-Fees – There are two distinct types of annuities, fixed annuities and variable annuities.
-In addition, a Fixed Indexed Annuity (FIA) is considered a subclass of the fixed annuity.
+Fees – There are two distinct types of annuities, fixed and variable.
 Variable annuities can come with an assortment of fees that are often less than transparent.
 The account values fluctuate with the market and income payments may vary based upon the performance of subaccounts.
 Due to fees and uncertainty, I don’t recommend variable annuities.
 With fixed index annuities, typically the only fees would be in the form of riders.
 These riders are optional, such as a guaranteed income rider which, when chosen carefully, can help meet retirement income goals.
 This article is focused on fixed-index annuities.

 Liquidity – Having access to an adequate portion of your income is important for emergencies, opportunities or even to be able to enjoy what you’ve earned.
 Annuities are contracts that ‘lock-up’ the bulk of that investment for years, with stiff penalties for surrendering.
 When considering allocating funds to an annuity, realize that future market and interest environments could make the policy look less attractive in the future.
 However, future market considerations are less relevant if it fits within a plan for income, safety, tax or estate planning.
-In this case, the vehicle has a specific purpose it was designed to fulfill.
+In these cases, the vehicle has a specific purpose it was designed to fulfill.

 Growth – While a fixed index annuity can protect from market drops, they typically will not share in the full upside of the market.
 The ‘spread’ or ‘cap’ can limit growth on the annuity.
 While some annuities might return 5+% annually, the average annual S&P 500 growth has been over 10% since inception.
 With retirements that may last over 30 years, most retirees are going to need some growth in their investment portfolio to avoid out-living their income.
 It’s important to analyze how an annuity will stand up to inflation, taxation and increasing health-care costs.
 Protecting money from market fluctuations and guarantees are attractive, but only as part of a balanced portfolio that can also benefit from market gains.

 Krista McBeath is an Investment Advisor, Chartered Financial Consultant, a Licensed Insurance Advisor, a Fiduciary, and an experienced tax advisor who specializes in financial planning, investments, and insurance.